knightman/LEGObot-Mk1/README.md

 ## Version History

-Current Project Version is 0.1.
-Full version history can be found in the HISTORY file.
+Current Project Version is 1.0.

 ## Copyright and License